 Azure Doing Well

 From a business perspective Microsoft's Azure cloud business has done well.
 The company noted that Azure revenue nearly doubled in Q3, achieving 93% sales growth.
-This in the face of stiff competition from Amazon.com Inc.’s (NASDAQ:AMZNC) Amazon Web Services.
+This in the face of stiff competition from Amazon.com Inc.’s (NASDAQ:AMZND) Amazon Web Services.

 Coincidentally, last July the company said it would cut 2,850 jobs over the year related to the fact the company was exiting the smartphone business.
 According to the Puget Sound Business Journal, Microsoft will officially announce it change of focus July 5.